LATIN LANGUAGE AND LITERATURE

 Thanks to the general scaffolding of the course students will develop learning skills useful to fulfil further studies in latin language and literature.

 Course contents summary

-Selected bibliography on the topics discussed will be provided during lessons and will be available online and in the secretary's office.
+Selected bibliography n the topics discussed will be provided during lessons and will

 Required Text Books: